Net Promoter Score®: Definition, Question Types, NPS® types, and Benefits

 While it is relatively easier to ask for reasons what Detractors and Passives may want you to improve about your company, it is equally important to gain insights from the Promoters.
 This will help you understand what you are doing well and what is working for others and increasing their satisfaction with your brand.

-• What do you like the most about the brand/company/product/service?
+• What do you like the most about the brand/company/product/ service?

-This question is extremely useful because when you know what is working efficiently with your company, you can put in effort to do more of it.
-This question is also a great opportunity for you to generate testimonials for your Promoters.
 Since you will get replies that are elaborate and define your product and its respective strengths, this feedback will do wonders as a testimonial on your website.
 This will help new potential customers learn what to expect from your brand and will serve as a proof of its excellence.

 • How has using (your product’s name) helped you?